Barber Motorsports Park: Seasonal activities

 Garden club park tours take place at Barber Motorsports Park year-round and utilize an open-air tram and tour guide.
-The tour, which is free for garden groups, starts off in front of the Barber Museum.
-The garden tours feature the park’s various plant collections, such as the 17 cloned Hightower Willow Oaks, which only exist in two places other than Barber Motorsports Park.
+The tour starts off in front of the Barber Museum.
+The garden tours contain the park's plant collections, such as the 17 cloned Hightower Willow Oaks, which only exist in two places other than Barber Motorsports Park.

 Sculpture

 The infield of the track has a number of large sculptures, including a series of large steel spiders and dragonflies created by artist Bill Secunda, a pair of lions, and a sisyphean figure pushing a boulder.
 The Turns 5 & 6 complex is referred to as Charlotte's Web because of the presence of a large spider sculpture prominently placed in the infield near the turn and because it is one of the track's prime passing opportunities.

 Barber Motorsports Park features five large steel gates fabricated by Branko Medenica that bear motorsports and wildlife themes.
 A functional kinetic, wind-powered sculpture created by artist Edward Lee Hendricks is located nearby a pond along the track's perimeter road.
 Another art commission by Hendricks is located at the nearby Birmingham-Shuttlesworth International Airport.
 Standing in front of the Barber Museum are three stainless steel monuments by sculptor Theodore Gall, called The Chase.
 The Gall installation took over a year to create and collectively weighs close to five tons.